 What are Real-time Systems?

-If you look up the term “real time” in a dictionary, it will tell you that it is the actual time during which a process takes place or an event occurs (Dictionary.com, n.d.).
+If you look up the term “real-time” in a dictionary, it will tell you that it is the actual time during which a process takes place or an event occurs (Dictionary.com, n.d.).

 What is a Timing issue?

 Timing is quite potentially the most crucial aspect of achieving a truly real-time system.
 This is mainly due to the nature of what is trying to be achieved.
-With real-time systems, it is all about reacting on events as data points as soon as they have happened.
+With real-time systems, it is all about reacting to events as data points as soon as they have happened.

 In order for this to be possible, the following criteria needs to be met:

 - An event is triggered